ivrit/IAHLT-HTB-GUIDELINES/Dependnecy relations in detail.md

 tree

-This label is not used for complement clauses of nominals (e.g. deverbal nouns) which are instead labeled acl (see acl).
+This label is not used for complement clauses of nominals (e.g. deverbal nouns) which are instead labeled acl (see acl). ccomp is also used for mid and pass verbs, but not in the subject position (see csubj).

+Note: when the object position is already saturated, we cannot tag an objectival ccomp again.
+This has limited consequences, e.g. שם לב כי זה קרה since lev is obj, we tag the clause advcl.

 #### xcomp